wzhua02/tp/docs/DeveloperGuide.md

 1. User requests to <ins>view the client (Use Case 3)</ins> or <ins>view schedule (Use Case 4)</ins>.
 2. User requests to <ins>edit client's details (Use Case 6)</ins> to delete a session from the client.
 3. FitFlow removes the session details from the client details.
-4. FitFlow removes the session details from the displayed client list Use case ends.
+4. FitFlow removes the session details from the displayed client list.

+    Use case ends.

 **Extensions**

 * 1a.
 The schedule is empty.

   Use case ends.

 * 2a.
 The given client is invalid or the session given is invalid.
     * 2a1.
 FitFlow shows an error message and prompts the user the format of the command.
     * 2a2.
-User re-enters the command
+User re-enters the command.

       Steps 2a1-2a2 repeat until the command is entered correctly.

       Use case resumes at step 3.

 ---